How to Review Your Life by Doing a Life Audit

 Finally, go over the list you made in the first step and put each activity in the appropriate column.

-Making the list of your typically daily actions will show you exactly where your time goes and categorizing them into columns will help you to increase your productivity.
+Making the list of your typical daily actions will show you exactly where your time goes and categorizing them into columns will help you to increase your productivity.

 This exercise will show you any gaps that you have in your life and help you evaluate your work-life balance.